 Dear Divine Souls,

-Happy New Year!
-I hope that — by God’s grace — this finds you all in the best of health and happiness.
+I hope that — by God’s grace — this finds you and all your loved ones in the best of health and happiness at this auspicious time.

 In the service of God and humanity,